 Subsequently, with the movement of Indentured Persons from India and other parts of South Asia, the bangles that you see today were introduced to the Caribbean cultural environment.
 Adopting local motifs like the cocoa pod and nutmeg further served to cement the iconic status of the West Indian Bangle.

+What are bangles used for today?
 Today bangles are still a common accessory for those who grew up in these areas of the world and for those who didn’t.
 They’re now seen in sterling silver, gold and other metals and the designs vary as much as the men and women who wear them.

 I absolutely love seeing so many people taking the time to learn about West Indian culture and the history behind the jewelry they’re wearing.
 It gives me pride that the popularity of these beautiful pieces of jewelry has exploded over the years.